MLHale/GenCyber-web-content/day1/github-primer.md

 Now if we look at our local README.MD file, it should have the updated link.

-1.
+1. Locate README.md on your computer
 >![readme](../img/primer/openreadme.png)

-2.
+2. View README.md contents
 >![localpullupdate](../img/primer/localpullupdate.png)

 At this point you know enough to keep both the local and remote repositories synchronized.

-As long as you always pull before making changes and push any new changes - you will avoid most conflicts that can occur.
+As long as you always pull before making changes and keep pushing any new changes - you will avoid most merge conflicts that can occur.

-If you are interested in learning more about complex team interaction scenarios - you may want to explore a concept called merge conflicts, for more see: [https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).
+If you are interested in learning more about complex team interaction scenarios - you may want to explore a concept called merge conflicts; for more information see: [https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 [Top](#table-of-contents)